yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 The official write up solves this challenge in a completely different way and is worth a read too.
 The link to the write up is here: https://www.mandiant.com/sites/default/files/2022-11/02-pixelpoker.pdf.

-For writes ups to all of the solutions or overall stats on this years flareon challenge mandiant made this post: https://www.mandiant.com/resources/blog/flareon9-challenge-solutions
+For writes ups to all the solutions or overall stats on this years flareon challenge mandiant made this post: https://www.mandiant.com/resources/blog/flareon9-challenge-solutions